Owens & Minor (NYSE:OMI) Releases FY20 Earnings Guidance

-Owens & Minor (NYSE:OMI) issued an update on its FY20 earnings guidance on Thursday morning.
-The company provided earnings per share guidance of $1.75-1.90 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $1.08.
+Owens & Minor (NYSE:OMI) updated its FY20 earnings guidance on Thursday.
+The company provided earnings per share (EPS) guidance of $1.75-1.90 for the period, compared to the Thomson Reuters consensus estimate of $1.08.
 Owens & Minor also updated its FY 2020

 Pre-Market guidance to 1.75-1.90 EPS.

-Owens & Minor (NYSE:OMI) last released its earnings results on Tuesday, August 4th.
-The company reported $0.20 earnings per share (EPS) for the quarter, beating the Zacks’ consensus estimate of $0.19 by $0.01.
-The company had revenue of $1.81 billion during the quarter, compared to analyst estimates of $1.92 billion.
-Owens & Minor had a positive return on equity of 9.31% and a negative net margin of 1.23%.
-The company’s revenue for the quarter was down 23.9% on a year-over-year basis.
-During the same quarter in the prior year, the company earned $0.10 earnings per share.
-On average, analysts expect that Owens & Minor will post 1.1 earnings per share for the current fiscal year.

-OMI has been the subject of a number of research analyst reports.
-Credit Suisse Group increased their target price on Owens & Minor from $18.00 to $22.00 and gave the company a neutral rating in a report on Friday.
-Bank of America upgraded Owens & Minor from a neutral rating to a buy rating and increased their price objective for the stock from $8.00 to $12.00 in a report on Tuesday, July 21st.
-Cfra increased their price objective on Owens & Minor from $8.50 to $9.50 and gave the stock a buy rating in a report on Wednesday, June 10th.
-Robert W. Baird increased their price objective on Owens & Minor from $21.00 to $34.00 and gave the stock an outperform rating in a report on Thursday.
-Finally, Barclays upgraded Owens & Minor from an underweight rating to an equal weight rating and set a $20.00 price objective for the company in a report on Friday.
-One analyst has rated the stock with a sell rating, three have issued a hold rating and five have assigned a buy rating to the company.
-Owens & Minor presently has a consensus rating of Hold and an average target price of $18.19.
+A number of equities research analysts have recently commented on the company.
+CSFB increased their price objective on Owens & Minor from $18.00 to $22.00 and gave the company a neutral rating in a research report on Friday.
+ValuEngine lowered Owens & Minor from a hold rating to a sell rating in a report on Sunday, August 9th.
+Bank of America upgraded Owens & Minor from a neutral rating to a buy rating and increased their target price for the company from $8.00 to $12.00 in a report on Tuesday, July 21st.
+Zacks Investment Research upgraded Owens & Minor from a hold rating to a buy rating and set a $14.00 target price for the company in a report on Friday, July 24th.
+Finally, Barclays upgraded Owens & Minor from an underweight rating to an equal weight rating and set a $20.00 target price for the company in a report on Friday.
+One equities research analyst has rated the stock with a sell rating, three have issued a hold rating and five have given a buy rating to the company’s stock.
+The company currently has a consensus rating of Hold and an average price target of $18.19.

 About Owens & Minor